Are LaneOnline classes for you?

 How do you know if you are ready to take LaneOnline courses?
 The resources and video below will help you determine whether or not you are prepared.

-Test yourself: Take the online readiness self-assessment.
+Test yourself: Complete the online readiness questionnaire.
 This survey provides immediate feedback on your personal level of online readiness.

 Test your computer: Use this browser check to see if you meet recommendations.